hannesdelbeke/brain/varia/chrome remembers extensions.md

-it's great how chrome remembers what i installed.
+It's great how Chrome remembers what I installed.
-I can easily swap computer, log in and have my browser set up just right.
+I can easily swap computer, log in and automatically have my browser set up with my favorite extensions.

+#chrome #cloud